My Child Got Hurt At Daycare: Filing A Daycare Accident Report

 If your child was injured while in the care of a daycare facility, the first step is to seek medical attention.
 The onus for filing the daycare accident report falls on the institution itself.
 Your state agency will follow up on that report and determine what you’re entitled to.

 If you’re unsatisfied with the result of the daycare accident report, you may have a case for negligence.
 Ensure you keep all of your records and know your rights.
-Then, contact our experienced personal injury attorneys to find out how we can help you receive the benefits your child is entitled to.
+Then, contact our experienced personal injury attorneys in Tampa to find out how we can help you receive the benefits your child is entitled to.

 Contact the Tampa Personal Injury Law Firm of Winters & Yonker Personal Injury Lawyers for Help Today